Edgar Cayce: Relationship with Wesley Ketchum

-‘I next give him the name of my subject and the exact location of the same, and in a few minutes he begins to talk as clearly and distinctly as any one.
+‘I next give him the name of my subject and the exact location of same, and in a few minutes he begins to talk as clearly and distinctly as any one.
 He usually goes into minute detail in diagnosing a case, and especially if it is a very serious case.

 His language is usually of the best, and his psychologic terms and description of the nervous anatomy would do credit to any professor of nervous anatomy, and there is no faltering in his speech and all his statements are clear and concise.
 He handles the most complex ‘jaw breakers’ with as much ease as any Boston physician, which to me is quite wonderful, in view of the fact that while in his normal state he is an illiterate man, especially along the line of medicine, surgery, or pharmacy, of which he knows nothing.'”

-On October 20, 1910, Hopkinsville papers announced Cayce's return to town, with his father handling with the "business end of his hypnotic readings" as part of stock company that had been set up.
+On October 20, 1910, Hopkinsville papers announced Cayce's return to town, with his father handling the "business end of his hypnotic readings" as part of a stock company that he had set up.
 In November 1910, Cayce's photography studio was advertised in the local paper.

-In 1911, press accounts told of Layne having cured Cayce by consulting Cayce's own reading while under hypnosis.
+In 1911, the Kansas City Post reported that Layne had supposedly cured Cayce of an ailment by consulting Cayce's own reading while under hypnosis.

 On January 17, 1911, Cayce and his father gave a public demonstration at a suite in Louisville's Seelbach Hotel.
-In June, a Nashville newspapers advertised Cayce's readings.
+In June, a Nashville newspaper advertised Cayce's readings.

 In 1911, Cayce was briefly mentioned in an encyclopedia.
-In 1912, Cayce and his father filed suit for $28,000 against A.D.
+In 1912, Cayce and his father filed suit for $28,000 in damages against A.D.
 Noe Sr. and Jr. who had been under contract to assist in the medical clairvoyant practice.

-On March 28, a second child was born; the baby died on May 17.
+On March 28, Cayce's second child was born; however, the baby died on May 17.
 Gertrude later became ill with tuberculosis.
-According to Cayce's account, in 1912 he discovered that Ketchum had gambled with their money.
+According to Cayce's account, he discovered in 1912 that Ketchum had gambled with their earnings.
 As a result, Cayce quit the company immediately and returned to the Tresslar photography firm in Selma, Alabama.

-In March 1913, papers covered a breach of contract lawsuit involving Cayce's business.
+In March 1913, the Evansville Courier and Press covered a breach of contract lawsuit involving Cayce's business under the headline Occult Powers Go Bankrupt - Suit for Breach of Contract Grows out of Peculiar Medical Diagnosis.